aaghran/chat-app/README.md

-# Chat examp with Node and socket.io
+# Chat example with Node and socket.io

 Dependencies
 Redis